 To achieve the data collection requirements TPNRD has partnered with GiSC (Grower Information Services Cooperative), local well drillers, and local electrical power providers for all of their producers.
 This program is the first of its’ kind in the state!!
 Partners working together to gain knowledge utilizing on-farm technology such as electric smart-meters to avoid costly controls for their producers.

 TPNRD has entered into an agreement with GiSC for collecting water use data.
 GiSC is a producer-owned data cooperative and is governed by a board of farmers.
-Together TPNRD and its producers have partnered with GiSC to bring TPNRD Irrigated growers a new Water Information Program.
+Together TPNRD and its producers have partnered with GiSC to bring TPNRD Irrigated growers a new Water Data Program.
 This program will be an evolving digital service that automates the collection of high-quality water usage data.
 GiSC’s digital platform will track the producer’s acres, crop type, well flows and the hours of pumping (via Electric Smart Meter).
 The expected outcome is more accurate modeling of the water utilization which is to the producer’s advantage.
 GiSC is so pleased to have the partnership with TPNRD who we have found is committed to serving their stakeholders, including our producer members, and making sure they are utilizing the best data for analysis.

 In conclusion, irrigators in Nebraska can’t afford to take a gamble utilizing incomplete data.
 It will be an interesting time working on something that provides our GiSC members with a way to automate data collection and usage for their long-term benefit.
 I applaud growers for their proactive stance, and I applaud TPNRD for giving them an opportunity to put better data into the stream flow models related to groundwater use in agriculture.